-All non-EU citizens looking to move to Sicily permanently will need to apply for a visa at a Consulate General of Italy closest to where you live.
+All non-EU citizens, including Britons, looking to move to Sicily permanently will need to apply for a visa at the Consulate General of Italy closest to where you live.

 To live in Sicily, you will need a Type D, long-stay visa.
 Once you’ve successfully obtained this visa, you can enter Sicily.